 - Take the train to one of the stations in Haifa.
 It costs about 35 shekels.

 - Use the Amal shared shuttle.
 It leaves whenever it’s full.
 The ride costs 115 shekels and takes about an hour and a quarter.
 It is possible to be dropped off at your accommodation.

 Make sure to get the Rav Kav transportation card, which will enable you to use public transportation in Israel.
 There is a selling point in the Arrivals Hall.
 Read more about it in my post – Full Guide to Public Transportation in Israel.

 Let’s say you decided to land in Ramon Airport.
 How do you get out of the airport?

 - Take a taxi.
-At the moment (November 2019), a taxi ride to Eilat will cost you 84 ILS during the day and more during the night or on Shabbat.
-Also, if you have luggage yoy might be charged a bit more.
+It should cost around 85 ILS during the day and more during the night or on Shabbat.
+Also, if you have luggage you might be charged a bit more.

 - Rent a car.
-There are a number of car rental companies operating in the airport, including Shlomo Sixt, Budget and Albar.
-Renting a simple car costs about 100 ILS a day not including fuel.
+There are several car rental companies operating in the airport, including Shlomo Sixt, Budget, and Albar.
+Renting a car will cost at least 300 shekels a day.

 If you liked this post or found it useful, please don’t hesitate to like, share or comment (:

 Also, feel free to follow this blog and like my Facebook Page – Backpack Israel.